-$^{^{30}}$ To show the full extent of the distribution we have added three extra categories - \$50-\$100, \$100-\$200, and over \$200 - at the right side of the histogram.
+$^{^{41}}$ To show the full extent of the distribution we have added three extra categories - \$50-\$100, \$100-\$200, and over \$200 - at the right side of the histogram.
 The apparent bump in the distribution is a consequence of the different scaling.

-Figure 3: Offline and online prices for standard titles in 2009 presents a histogram of the PlaceInDist variable.
-(Recall that this variable is defined as the fraction of online prices that are below the offline price for each title.)
-The most striking feature is a very large mass point at 0: for 54% of the titles, the price at which the book was found in a physical bookstore was lower than every single online price!
-(This occurs despite the fact that we had found on average 15.3 online prices for these 54 titles.)
-Beyond this, the pattern looks roughly like another quarter of offline books are offered at a price around the 20th percentile of the online price distribution and the remaining 20% spread fairly evenly over the the upper 70 percentiles of the online distribution.
+was found in a physical bookstore was lower than every single online price!
+This occurs despite the fact that we had found on average 15.3 online prices for these 54 titles.
+Beyond this, the pattern looks roughly like another quarter of offline books are offered at a price around the 20th percentile of the online price distribution and the remaining 20% spread fairly evenly over the upper 70 percentiles of the online distribution.
 Overall, the patterns suggest that the match quality effect is much more important than the competition effect for these titles.

-Figure 4: Offline prices relative to online prices for the same title
+Figure 3: Offline prices relative to online prices for the same title